 Review: Guinness AIM EIS

-- Portfolio of 10-20 companies anticipated
+- Portfolio of 10-20 companies expected

-- One tax certificate for entire portfolio
+- One EIS5 tax certificate for entire portfolio

 - Deferred fees payable on exit to maximise growth